K3V1991/Magisk-Troubleshoot/README.md

 <br />

 ## Process Error:
-If there's a "process error" when installing a Module it is usually caused by the App not having Storage Permission.
+If there's a ```process error``` when installing a Module it is usually caused by the App not having Storage Permission.
 See above. <br />
 It might also be fixed by clearing Data for the App.
 <br />
 <br />